Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --project_path [PROJECT_PATH], -pj [PROJECT_PATH]
                             Path of the project folder.
 If none is given, the current directory is used.
-      --align, -a           This function will map the reads (included splice detection) by segemehl.
-If you already used segemehl with -S to map the reads, you can skip this step.
+      --read_files READ_FILES [READ_FILES ...], -rp READ_FILES [READ_FILES ...]
+                            If this argument is given, ANNOgesic will map the reads via segemehl (with -S).
 BE CAREFUL, this function only use default parameters of segemehl to map the reads.
-Moreover, all read files in ANNOgesic/input/reads will be mapped.
-If some specific functions of segemehl need to be implemented, please directly run segemehl (MUST run with -S).
-Default is False.
+If some specific functions of segemehl need to be implemented, please directly run segemehl (MUST run with -S). please assign the fasta files.
+The input format is $SET_NAME:$READ1,$READ2,...
+For
-      --read_files READ_FILES [READ_FILES ...], -rp READ_FILES [READ_FILES ...]
-                            If --align is True, please assign the paths of read fasta files.
+                            example, set1:read1.fa,read2.fa means these two fasta
+                            files need to be compute together. .bz2 and .gz compressed fasta files can be accepted as well.
       --bam_files BAM_FILES [BAM_FILES ...], -b BAM_FILES [BAM_FILES ...]
-                            You can want assign the paths of Bam files to skip --align.
+                            You can want assign the paths of Bam files to skip mapping.
+The input format is $SET_NAME:$BAM1,$BAM2,...
+                            For example, set1:bam1.bam,bam2.bam means these two
+                            bam files need to be compute together.
+BE CAREFUL, the bam files must be generated via segemehl with -S.
       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
                             Paths of the genome fasta files.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]